interlochenarts/IEE-InterlochenOnline-Application/README.md

 `ng build --configuration production --aot --output-hashing=none`

-`--configureation production` sets the build into production mode, which strips out all dev libraries.
+`--configuration production` sets the build into production mode, which strips out all dev libraries.

 `--aot` changes the build mode to 'ahead of time' so more compilation happens before the JIT compiler on the browser gets reached.